+NB: The common data model includes information on prescription variables which are not relevant to the current study

 Introduction

 Sixteen EUROCAT congenital anomaly registries in nine countries across Europe participated in the EUROlinkCAT project assessing morbidity outcomes in children up to ten years of age born with a congenital anomaly.
 Each registry’s congenital anomaly data are already standardised according to EUROCAT’s definitions, but the local morbidity data are not.
 Registries obtain information on morbidity from their local hospital databases or their national/ vital statistics databases, which include data on births, hospital admissions/ discharges, diagnosis, surgery and prescriptions.
 The nine countries have different languages and healthcare systems.
 In addition, hospital databases in a registry area have their own structure, variable names, variable definitions, variable formats and coding schemes.
 EUROlinkCAT has developed a common data model (CDM) to standardise these data.